JohanJianta/SalesManagementBackend/README.md

   | Write  | DeleteObject | Remove files        |

 - Create an IAM user, attach the custom policy, then create an access key for accessing the S3 bucket via S3 Client SDK.
-- Create .env file with the following variables inside:
+- Create a `.env` file with the following variables inside:

   | Variable          | Description                                   |
   | ----------------- | --------------------------------------------- |